Kagameow/fe-template/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).
 JetBrains IDEs are also recommended, but make sure to use Vue Language Server (Volar).
-If you using Vim or Emacs, you probably already know what you're doing.
+If you use Vim or Emacs, you probably already know what you're doing.

 ## Type Support for `.vue` Imports in TS